 The General Data Protection Law is effective as of September 18, 2020.
 Here’s what you need to know.

 Disclaimer: The contents of this web page do not constitute legal advice.
 This page is for informational purposes only, and we recommend that you consult independent legal counsel to understand how your organization needs to comply with the LGPD.

-The General Data Protection Law (LGPD) is Brazil's first comprehensive data protection law and is designed to enhance the privacy and protection of personal data of individuals in Brazil.
+What is LGPD?p>The General Data Protection Law (LGPD) is Brazil's first comprehensive data protection law and is designed to enhance the privacy and protection of personal data of individuals in Brazil.